-Other acceptable methods and related requirements are described in the State Grant Manual beginning on pdf page 88.
+Other acceptable methods and related requirements are described in the SFA-MSG beginning on page 72.

 Interim Reporting Required

 Each eligible institution must have the ability to report MSG data via an electronic means that interfaces with OHE's DDS.